 City pages can help when they include real service details, local context, proof, FAQs, and internal links.
 Thin city-name swaps create doorway-page risk and usually do not build lasting authority.

-Clean up the Google Business Profile, make the main services clear on the website, add visible proof near contact paths, and build one strong page for the highest-value service before expanding.
+Start with profile eligibility and accuracy, make the main services clear on the website, add verified proof near contact paths, and improve one important service page before expanding.